Ian Frazer (cricketer)

-Ian Douglas Frazer (born 7 September 1966) is an Australian cricket coach, sports scientist and biomechanist, and a former first-class cricketer.
-From 2005 to 2007, Frazer served as the biomechanist for the Indian national cricket team and assistant to the team coach Greg Chappell.
+Ian Douglas Frazer (born 7 September 1966) is an Australian cricket coach, sports scientist and biomechanist.
+He played first-class cricket from 1986 to 1990.
+In 2005, Frazer was appointed assistant team coach and biomechanist for India's national team, working with head coach Greg Chappell.
+They both resigned in 2007.

 Biography

-Ian Douglas Frazer was born in Lilydale, Victoria, a suburb of Melbourne, Australia on 7 September 1966.
-He received cricket training at the Commonwealth Bank Cricket Academy in 1988.
-He began playing first-class and List A cricket for the Victoria cricket team in 1986 as a left-hand batsman; his career lasted until 1990.
-After the end of his playing career, Frazer worked for some time in business and computing technology before collaborating with Chappell to develop the cricket training programme, "The Chappell Way".
+Ian Douglas Frazer was born in Lilydale, Victoria, a suburb of Melbourne, on 7 September 1966.
+Having been a student at the Commonwealth Bank Cricket Academy, he began playing first-class and List A cricket for Victoria in 1986 as a left-handed batsman; his career lasted until 1990.
+After the end of his playing career, Frazer worked for some time in business and computing technology, before collaborating with Greg Chappell to develop a cricket training programme called "The Chappell Way".

 Stint with India

-In 2005, Frazer was chosen by Australian cricketer Greg Chappell, who had been appointed the coach of the Indian cricket team to serve as his assistant and the team's biomechanist.
-During Chappell's tenure, Frazer worked to enforce Chappell's training regime to increase the physical fitness of the players, and defended Chappell amidst criticism from the media.
-Frazer supported Chappell's stance emphasizing the introduction of younger players into the national team in favour of older, more experienced veterans.
+In 2005, Chappell was appointed head coach of the Indian team, and chose Frazer as both his assistant and the team's biomechanist.
+Frazer enforced Chappell's training regime to increase the physical fitness of the players, and defended Chappell against criticism by the media.
+Frazer emphasised the introduction of younger players into the national team to replace older, more experienced veterans.

-Despite some praise from players, Frazer was criticised in the media over the ambiguity of his role and the job he was supposed to be doing; critics accused him of doing no more than conducting basic practice.
-While Chappell said that Frazer's inclusion was important for his coaching vision, Frazer's lackluster first-class playing credentials were cited as insufficient by outsiders, while calls increased for the appointment of a specialist bowling coach.
-Frazer resigned along with Chappell after the Indian team's poor performance in the 2007 Cricket World Cup.
+Although he was praised by some players, Frazer was criticised in the media because of the perceived ambiguity of his role.
+Chappell insisted that Frazer's involvement was important for his coaching vision, but critics accused them of doing no more than conducting basic training practice.
+Calls increased for the appointment of a specialist bowling coach.
+Among the criticisms was Frazer's lacklustre first-class playing credentials, which were cited as insufficient.
+Frazer resigned, along with Chappell, after India's poor performance in the 2007 Cricket World Cup.